fraqioui/minishell/README.md

 `minishell` this project is about creating your own shell with the rules imposed in the subject (look for the subject between repo files).
 //example of the work

-> PS: In advance, I wanted to tell that I invested lots of time and energy on this project to make it easy for you to work on since I was
-> too confused when I started it, I didn't know what to do or from where to start.
-I've read a lot of articles and went from all the resources
-> that old students suggests in their articles, But always those articles weren't enough for me to have this general picture about the project.
+> PS: Hope you are doing well, In advance, I wanted to tell that I invested lots of time and energy on this project to make it easy for you to work on since I was too confused when I started it, I didn't know what to do or where to start.
+I've read a lot of articles and went from all the resources that old students suggests in their articles, But they weren't enough for me to have this general picture about the project.
-> Thus, I've decided to work on this project on my own besides knowing that it would consume a lot of blackhole days, but that was okay
+> Thus, I've decided to work on this project on my own besides knowing that it would consume a lot of blackhole days, but it is okay
-> for me knowing that I would get out with a general picture of the project.
-So the people working on the project and the next promos wouldn't
 > suffer from this, and instead of wasting time thinking about where to start, they would have enough to be creative and invent new ideas
 > I would be proud of them.
 This project is not perfect and I am totally aware of this, but I am sure it's gonna be a good starting point
 > Hope it is going to inspire you.
 You should not do none of the ideas if they didn't fit you but they just an inspiration.